Toonami: 1997–99: Moltar era

 Toonami was Cartoon Network's primary action-animation block.
 The block premiered on March 17, 1997, with ThunderCats, Cartoon Roulette, Voltron, another episode of Roulette, and The Real Adventures of Jonny Quest respectively as its first programs.
 It first took the place of Power Zone, the Super Adventures block's most recent iteration on Cartoon Network, which had been a mainstay of the network since its introduction on October 1, 1992.
-Toonami was originally a spin off of Space Ghost Coast to Coast (since first host Moltar was a character on Coast to Coast) and aired weekday afternoons.
-The block was originally hosted by Space Ghost villain-turned-producer Moltar (voiced by C. Martin Croker) at the Ghost Planet Industries building from March 17, 1997, to July 9, 1999.
+The block was originally hosted by Space Ghost Coast to Coast character Moltar (voiced by C. Martin Croker) at the Ghost Planet Industries building from March 17, 1997, to July 9, 1999.